Should I Stop Contributing to My 401(k) When the Market Is Down?

 Market volatility is troubling, but consider staying the course or even ramping up if:

-- You are looking to maximize your portfolio.
+- You want to maximize your portfolio.
 In fact, now might be the perfect time to load up on quality investments at rock bottom prices.
 Stocks are on sale.
 Shares are cheap.
 You may have had your eye on a few different investments, but the acquisition price was too high.
 Now many prices have come down on investments that can only go back up as the economy recovers.

 - You like the idea of paying less in taxes this year.
 Remember, retirement savings lowers your tax liability.
 For most retirement plans, the money put in reduces the amount of income you’re taxed on, allowing your money to grow tax-free as well.